 For married couples who are adopting, they will be able to file one legal action together to adopt their child, rather than having to complete a first adoption and then a second parent adoption, as we were forced to do in the past.
 After the adoption, Georgia Vital Records will list you as “parent” and “parent” on the child’s birth certificate.

-For married couples who are having a child biologically using artificial insemination, Georgia Vital Records will automatically list both parents on the baby’s birth certificate, because Georgia law provides that any child “born in wedlock” is “presumed” to be the legitimate (legal) child of both spouses.
+For married couples who are having a child biologically using assisted reproductive technology, Georgia Vital Records will automatically list both parents on the baby’s birth certificate, because Georgia law provides that any child “born in wedlock” is “presumed” to be the legitimate (legal) child of both spouses, and that this presumption cannot be challenged by DNA evidence.
+[UPDATE NOVEMBER 2017: The Georgia Supreme Court holds that “artificial insemination” does not include in vitro fertilizations and transfers.
+For this reason, any couple using IVF could have their parentage challenged through DNA evidence that one spouse is not genetically related to the child.]

 It’s possible that we may have litigation on this issue in the future.
 Litigation will likely come from known sperm donors seeking parental rights.
 Or, from the parents themselves, in a divorce.
 Or, from the biological grandparents, aunts or uncles, should the genetic mother die, and the family of origin is opposed to the nonbiological mother having the child.

-Because of this, it is strongly advised that gay parents continue to complete a second parent or stepparent adoption, or obtain a court order of parentage.
+Because of this, it is strongly advised that gay parents continue to obtain a court order of parentage, or complete a second parent or stepparent adoption.
 This is the only way to guarantee that the parent’s legal relationship with the child will be valid in all 50 states (and overseas).